terraform-cisco-modules/terraform-intersight-iks/examples/version/README.md

-# K8s Network Policies
+# Kubernetes Version Policy

-This example create Kubernetes Network and System policies based on the information provided in the module.
+This example creates an IKS Version Policy based on the information provided in the module.

 ## Usage